How the 'New Normal' Means More Delivery Trucks on the Road

 Common Truck Accident Injuries

-Injuries because of truck accidents are more likely to be severe over injuries from car accidents.
+Injuries because of truck accidents are more likely to be severe than injuries from car accidents.
 Commercial trucks weigh a lot more than passenger vehicles, and the impact that they have can be life-threatening.
 Common injuries associated with truck accidents include:

 • Traumatic brain injury